-*This part covers September 2015 (the leadership coup) onwards.
+*This part covers September 2015 (the leadership coup) until the end of 2016.

 16th September, 2015 – Political commentator, and former Labor Senator, Graham Richardson makes an important point whilst interviewing Christopher Pyne: